easybuilders/easybuild/docs/Writing_easyconfig_files.rst

 .. note::
-    Any existing checksums are *blindly* replaced when ``--inject-checksums --force`` is used: the existing checksumsthey are *not verified* to be correct as during normal use of EasyBuild (since that would kind of defeat the purpose of ``--inject-checksums``).
+    Any existing checksums are *blindly* replaced when ``--inject-checksums --force`` is used: the existing checksums are *not verified* to be correct as during normal use of EasyBuild (since that would kind of defeat the purpose of ``--inject-checksums``).

     In addition, it also doesn't matter whether or not checksums are available for all sources & patches: